Jim Seals: Career

-Seals quickly learned how to master the fiddle and at age ten years would go on to win a contest in west Texas in 1952 playing the fiddle with his father accompanying him on guitar and his younger brother Dan on upright bass.
+Seals quickly learned to play the fiddle.
+In 1952, when he was about ten years old, he entered a west Texas contest and won the fiddle division.
+His younger brother Dan played stand-up bass.
+Their father entered, and won, the guitar category.

 He also learned how to play the saxophone and formed The Seals Family Band with Dan.
 In high school he played the sax in Dean Beard & the Crew Cats where he met Darrell "Dash" Crofts who joined the band on drums.
-After graduating they moved to California and joined The Champs who had just released the song "Tequila" in 1958.
+After graduating, they moved to California and joined The Champs who had just released the song "Tequila" in 1958.
 The two remained in the band until its disbanding in 1965.
 The two then worked in The Dawnbreakers with The Champs' Glen Campbell.
-From 1958 to 1965 Seals released five singles as "Jimmy Seals"; his first single in 1958 was released under "Jimmy Seals And His Sax".
+From 1958 to 1965, Seals released five singles as "Jimmy Seals"; his first single in 1958 was released under "Jimmy Seals And His Sax".

-Jim and Dash would go on to write songs for artists such as The Monkees and Gene Vincent before working as a recording duo in the 1970s as Seals and Crofts.
+Jim and Dash would go on to write songs for artists such as The Monkees and Gene Vincent before working as a recording duo in the 1970s as Seals & Crofts.
 The duo were best known for their songs "Summer Breeze" and "Diamond Girl" and released five gold certified studio albums from 1972 to 1976.
-The duo parted ways in 1980, Seals and his family moved to Costa Rica and lived on a coffee farm.
+The duo parted ways in 1980; Seals and his family moved to Costa Rica and lived on a coffee farm.
 Seals and his younger brother Dan, who eventually made a name for himself as England Dan, toured as a duo called "Seals & Seals".
-Seals and Crofts reunited in the 90s and in 2004.
+Seals & Crofts reunited in the 1990s and in 2004.

 Personal life and death

 Seals married Ruby Jean Anderson in 1970; Seals and Crofts wrote "Ruby Jean and Billie Lee" for their wives.
 They had three children Juliette (now Juliette Crossley), Joshua and Sutherland.
 Seals moved to Nashville, Tennessee where he spent the rest of his life.
 He suffered a stroke in 2017 and retired from performing.

 His younger brother was singer Danny "England Dan" Seals who was one half of the soft rock duo England Dan & John Ford Coley with John Ford Coley; Dan died in 2009.
 Seals' cousins are Brady Seals and Troy Seals; Brady is a country singer and former vocalist for Little Texas and Hot Apple Pie, Troy was a singer-songwriter who died in 2025.

-Seals died at his home in Nashville on June 6, 2022 aged 79.
-He died from an unspecified chronic illness.
+Seals died at his home in Nashville, aged 79, on June 6, 2022 from an unspecified chronic illness.